-By the 1860's Missouri’s rapidly expanding agricultural industry needed leadership and assistance.
+By the 1860s Missouri’s rapidly expanding agricultural industry needed leadership and assistance.
 As a result, the precursor organization to the department was formed in 1865.
-Known as the Missouri State Board of Agriculture, the 10 member organization is best remembered for its “Farmer’s Institutes.”
+Known as the Missouri State Board of Agriculture, the ten member organization is best remembered for its “Farmer’s Institutes.”
 Similar to the work of the modern-day University Extension, the state board endeavored to reach out and educate farmers and farm families.
 The state board served in cooperation with the Missouri State Horticultural Society and later helped form the Missouri College of Agriculture.
-All three organizations worked to educate the agricultural community until the 1933 re-organization.
+All three organizations worked to educate the agricultural community until the 1933 reorganization.

 In 1933, the state board was abolished and a new era of agricultural leadership began in Missouri.
-The State Department of Agriculture was formed, with responsibility for regulatory functions, while the College of Agriculture was given primary responsibility for research and education.
+The State Department of Agriculture was formed and delegated responsibility for regulatory functions, while the College of Agriculture was given primary responsibility for research and education.

 Today, the Missouri Department of Agriculture sets agriculture policy and provides assistance to farmers throughout the state.
-While the department maintains its regulatory functions, its expanded duties include consumer protection, public health roles, environmental advocacy, agricultural marketing, public information and awareness, and promoting new technology and new uses for Missouri’s agricultural goods.
+While the department maintains its regulatory functions, its expanded duties include consumer protection, public health roles, environmental advocacy, agricultural marketing, strategic communications and outreach, and promoting new technology and new uses for Missouri’s agricultural goods.

 To learn more about the divisions and boards and commissions at the Missouri Department of Agriculture, visit the Missouri Blue Book.